planetoftheweb/masteringcode/slides/EP040-recursion.md

 > > Author Notes:

 Recursion sounds a lot fancier and more complicated than it is to put it simply, it happens anytime a function calls itself.
-You might be thinking that it sounds dangerous and weird and it does.
-Isn't it dangerous to have a function call itself?
-Wouldn't it then go on forever.
+It's a dangerous technique for obvious reasons.
+A function like this will create copies of itself indefinitely until the computer running it would run out of memory.

 ---

 ## Recursion
 ```